 Special Events and Coffee Hour are made possible by the generous contribution of time and talent by many, many parish volunteers.
 They are supported by our liaisons for Parish Life and Hospitality.
 Use the Contact Grace form to get more information or to let them know you’d like to help out.

-Gentle Yoga meets most Sundays at 3:30 pm in the Guild Hall.
-All are welcome, and there is no charge.
-To learn more about these rejuvenating classes, please use the Contact Grace form.
+Gentle Yoga meets most Sundays at 3:30 pm in the Gym All are welcome, and there is no charge.

 It’s not uncommon for members of the 20s/30s to transition to the Stroller Group!
 New parents and their children three and younger meet quarterly in the Gym following the 9:15 am Family Service.
 Stroller Group gatherings focus on integrating parenting with faith development, often with talks from clergy on children’s own faith development.
 This group also provides a support system and community for parents and kids as well.